 St Mary's Church is managed by the National Trust.

 Before You Go

-Opening Times: The church is only open from April until October, from 12-4pm daily.
+Opening Times: The church is open from the end of March until late October, from 1pm - 3:30pm daily.

 Parking: There is a free car park at the Fountains Abbey and Studley Royal Visitor Centre, a ten minute walk from the church.
 The Studley Royal Deer Park car park is closer to the church but is pay and display.

-Access: The church is wheelchair accessible.
-Disabled visitors can be set down at the Church.
-Please contact the National Trust at Fountains Abbey and Studley Royal for further details.
+Access: The church can be accessed by wheelchairs but please be aware of uneven terrain and gravelled pathways to reach the door.
+Visitors who require a wheelchair can be set down at the church, by arrangement.
+Please contact the National Trust at Fountains Abbey and Studley Royal for further details on (01765) 608888.

-Facilities: There is a restaurant located at Fountains Abbey Studley Royal visitor centre and a tearoom at the Abbey.
+Facilities: There is a restaurant located at Fountains Abbey Studley Royal visitor centre and a tearoom in the Studley Water Garden.
 These are not managed by English Heritage.
-You can find toilet facilities at the Studley Royal tea room, located near Studley Royal car park.
+You can find toilet facilities in the Studley Royal car park or at the visitor centre.

 Plan a Great Day Out